olifre/gentoo-docker-physics/README.md

-Compile Geant4 in addition to ROOT
+Compile Geant-VMC, VGM and Genfit, some physics addons, in addition to ROOT and Geant4